OlegBadunenko/sf-panel-1st-2nd-gen/book-examples.md

 so that $u_{i} \sim N^{+}( \boldsymbol{z}_{u_{2i}} \boldsymbol{\delta}_{u}, \sigma_{u}^{2} )$ and only $\boldsymbol{\delta}_{u}$ parameters are estimated instead of $\mu_{i}, i=1,\ldots, N$.

 With half-normal or truncated normal distribution, the inefficiency term is still *i.i.d.*, which can introduce bias.
-If the heteroskedasticity function is known, bias can be eliminated by making $\sigma_{u}^{2}$ observation specific (see Caudill et al 95))
+If the heteroskedasticity function is known, bias can be eliminated by making $\sigma_{u}^{2}$ observation specific (see [Caudill, Ford and Gropper, 1995](https://doi.org/10.1080/07350015.1995.10524583))

 $$
 \ln{ \sigma_{u_{i}}^{2}} = \boldsymbol{z}_{u_{1i}} \boldsymbol{\gamma}_{u}